Preventing Canine Heatstroke: Tips to Keep Your Dog Safe

 Certain dogs are more vulnerable to heatstroke than others.
 Brachycephalic breeds, such as Bulldogs or Pugs, are at a higher risk due to their anatomical limitations, which can impede their ability to cool down effectively.
 Older dogs, overweight dogs, and those with pre-existing respiratory or cardiovascular problems are also more prone to heatstroke.

-Recognizing the Signs of Heatstroke
+Recognizing the of Heatstroke

 It's essential to be able to identify the signs of heatstroke in order to take quick action.
-Physical symptoms of heatstroke include excessive panting, drooling, rapid breathing, elevated heart rate, and bright red or pale gums.
+Physical symptoms of heatstroke include excessive panting, drooling, rapid breathing, heart rate, and bright red or pale gums.
 Behavioral changes may include restlessness, confusion, weakness, and even collapse.
 If your dog shows these signs, it's crucial to act promptly.

 Behavioral Changes to Watch For